matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-development.md

 ### Unsupported functions

-We current do not support the following Solidity functions:
+We currently do not support the following Solidity functions:

 - `runtimeCode`
 - `creationCode`